 Hopfield's 1982 paper was strongly criticized for having an unrealistic model of the neuron.
 In 1984, he published another influential paper with an improved neural model.
 The model was intended to capture the fact that neural firing rate can be considered a continuously valued response (recall that frequency of firing can vary from 0 to 500 Hz or so).
-The question was whether this more realistic model also showed well-behaved convergence properties (Cohen and Grossberg published a paper in 1983 showing conditions for network convergence).
+The question was whether this more realistic model also showed well-behaved convergence properties.
+Earlier, in 1983, Cohen and Grossberg had published a paper showing conditions for network convergence.

-Earlier we derived an expression for the rate of firing for the "leaky integrate-and-fire" model of the neuron.
+Previously, we derived an expression for the rate of firing for the "leaky integrate-and-fire" model of the neuron.
 Hopfield adopted the basic elements of this model, together with the assumption of a non-linear sigmoidal output, represented below by an operational amplifier with non-linear transfer function g().
-An operational amplifier (or "op amp") has a very high input impedance so it essentially draws no current.
+An operational amplifier (or "op amp") has a very high input impedance so its key property is that it essentially draws no current.

 Below is the electrical circuit corresponding to the model of a single neuron.
-The unit's input is the sum of currents (input voltages weighted by conductances T{ij} , corresponding to synaptic weights).
-I_i is a bias input current (which is often set to zero depending on the problem).
-There is a capacitance C_i and membrane resistance R_i -that characterizes the leakiness of the neural membrane.
+The unit's input is the sum of currents (input voltages weighted by conductances $T{ij}$ , corresponding to synaptic weights). $I_i$ is a bias input current (which is often set to zero depending on the problem).
+There is a capacitance $C_i$ and membrane resistance $R_i$ --that characterizes the leakiness of the neural membrane.

-■ The basic neural circuit
+The basic neural circuit

 Now imagine that we connect up N of these model neurons to each other to form a completely connected network.
-Like the earlier discrete model, neurons are not connected to themselves, and the conductances are symmetric.
-In other words, the weight matrix has a zero diagonal (T{ii} =0), and is symmetric (T{ij} = T{ji}).
-(We follow Hopfield, and let the output range between -1 and 1 for the graded response net, rather than 0 and 1 as for the discrete net in the previous lecture.)
+Like the earlier discrete model, neurons are not connected to themselves, and the two conductances between any two neurons is the same.
+In other words, the weight matrix has a zero diagonal ( $T{ii}$ =0), and is symmetric ( $T{ij}$ = $T{ji}$ ).
+We follow Hopfield, and let the output range continuously between -1 and 1 for the graded response network (rather than discretely between 0 and 1 as for the network in the previous lecture.)

 The update rule is given by a set of differential equations over the network.
-The equations are determined by the three basic laws of electricity: Kirchoff's rule (sum of currents at a junction has to be zero), Ohm's law (I=V/R), and that the current across a capacitor is proportional to the rate of change of voltage (I=Cdu/dt).
+The equations are determined by the three basic laws of electricity: Kirchoff's rule (sum of currents at a junction has to be zero, i.e. sum in has to equal sum out), Ohm's law (I=V/R), and that the current across a capacitor is proportional to the rate of change of voltage (I=Cdu/dt).
 Resistance is the reciprocal of conductance (T=1/R).
-As we did earlier with the integrate-and-fire model, we write an expression representing the requirement that the total current into the op amp be zero.
-With a little rearrangement, we have:
+As we did earlier with the integrate-and-fire model, we write an expression representing the requirement that the total current into the op amp be zero, or equivalently that the sum of the incoming currents at the point of the input to the op amp is equal to the sum of currents leaving: